-We incurred an operating loss of \$536.2 million for the year ended December 31, 2022.
-Our accumulated deficit was \$3.9 billion as of December 31, 2022.
-Although we currently have three commercially approved products in the U.S., we believe that it will take us some time to attain profitability and positive cash flow from operations.
+We incurred an operating loss of \$267.8 million for the year ended December 31, 2023.
+Our accumulated deficit was \$4.4 billion as of December 31, 2023.
+Although we currently have four commercially approved products in the U.S., we believe that it will take us some time to maintain profitability and positive cash flow from operations.
 Since our products and product candidates target small patient populations, the per-patient drug pricing must be high in order to recover our development and manufacturing costs, fund adequate patient support programs, fund additional research and achieve profitability.
 We may be unable to maintain or obtain sufficient sales volumes at a price high enough to justify our product development efforts and our sales, marketing and manufacturing expenses.